 Beware of previous seller’s declarations

 After researching the history of the property (taxes, leans, previous listing information etc.), this revealed a previous Seller’s Declaration from the previous owner, mentioning mold in the attic and decontamination work, amongst other things.
 Having not received this information by the seller from the beginning, raised an alarming flag to my buyers.
 The building inspector advised them to back out of the offer.
 The buyers were very disappointed to say the least!
+To avoid this, look out for whether previous sellers have made home improvements such as installing mobile home skirting to prevent mold growth in the home.

 What happened next was that the sellers panicked and realized that despite their good intentions, they misrepresented the property by not knowing exactly what was expected of them from a legal standpoint.
 The sellers were licensed contractors and did an excellent job renovating the home!
 They had purchased that property through a broker but since they were selling without one, they made many errors when listing the home by omitting crucial information about the history of the property.